10 Things You Might Not Know About Mr. T

 Following 2005’s Hurricane Katrina, Mr. T retired his mass of gold chains because “of the situation we’re in now (after Katrina), I told myself, ‘No, T, you can never wear your gold again.’
 It’s an insult to God.”
 But in 2010, when the value of gold was skyrocketing, he signed up to promote Gold Promise, a gold-buying company.
 On the Bloomberg Business show Taking Stock, Mr. T said gold was something special to him, and that he bought his first gold chain in 1977, which he said cost him $129 and took him three months to get out of layaway.
 In 1983, an appraiser valued his gold collection at $43,316; by 2010 it was worth $123,480.

-In 1995, after finding a small malignant tumor on his ear, Mr. T was diagnosed with T-cell lymphoma.
+In 1995, after finding a small malignant tumor on his ear, Mr. T was diagnosed with T-cell lymphoma—a rare type of cancer that begins in the white blood cells.
 “Can you imagine that?
 Cancer with my name on it—personalized cancer,” he recalled to Coping with Cancer magazine.
 At first he was lucky: after five treatments of radiation spanning four weeks, the cancer dissolved.
 But 11 months later the cancer returned, which resulted in him undergoing six weeks of high-dose chemotherapy.
 “My fame couldn’t save me!” he said.
 “My gold, my money couldn’t stop cancer from appearing on my body.
 If they can’t save me, then I don’t need them.”
 He then gave some advice: “I pity the fool who just gives up.
 We all gonna die eventually from something or other, but don’t be a wimp.
 Put up a good fight.”
-Mr. T’s now cancer free.
+While the disease is incurable, it is treatable.
+In 2001, Mr. T was declared in remission.

 4. HE TURNED DOWN A CAMEO IN THE A-TEAM MOVIE.